hocus-dev/hocus/rfd/0003-workspace-ram-management.md

 ### Using swap on the host

-Hocus is designed to run a ton of workspaces on a single machine as the usage pattern of dev machines is high usage spikes followed by periods of inactivity.
-In the unlikely event multiple developers run multiple heavy jobs at the same time, exceeding the available memory on the host machine, the OOM killer will kill some workspaces.
+Hocus is designed to pack as many workspaces as possible on a single machine as the usage pattern of dev machines is high usage spikes followed by long periods of inactivity.
+In the unlikely event that multiple developers run multiple heavy jobs at the same time, exceeding the available memory on the host machine, the OOM killer will kill some workspaces.
 If that's unwanted, then we recommend having swap enabled on the host machine to swap out some of the workspaces and give KSM time to deduplicate the pages of the new jobs.

 ### Guest kernel version

 For now, Hocus Workspaces will ship with the 6.2 kernel.
-This might be extended in the future down to the 5.16 kernel.

 [^1]: https://github.com/torvalds/linux/commit/b0c504f154718904ae49349147e3b7e6ae91ffdc
 [^2]: https://github.com/torvalds/linux/commit/f58780a8e3851edae5bafb7d3af19425308a37f5